Choosing

 Cardboard

-material which is becoming a popular choice amongst horse
+which is becoming a popular choice amongst horse owners and

-other types of bedding and it is easy to store and to muck
+of bedding and it is easy to store and to muck out.

 Like paper, cardboard can clump together in the stable,